matloff/fasteR/README.md

 * Forming vectors, using the function **c** and ":".

-Not bad for Lesson 1!
+Not a bad start!
 And needless to say, you'll be using all of these frequently in the subsequent lessons and in your own usage of R.

 ## <a name="less2"> </a> Lesson 4:  More on Vectors